Donating hair supports our Grant A Wig grant program and changes the lives of aussie kids with alopecia.

 Update March 2022: AAAF’s Hair Donation Program is still active and still accepting donations.
 In fact, we need your support more than ever.

 Our volunteers are closely monitoring all guidelines around COVID-19 and have safety systems in place.
 If you are not experiencing symptoms of COVID-19, it is safe to donate hair.
 We strongly encourage all donors to maintain good hygiene practices when preparing their hair for donation, and as always, it’s very important that the hair donations are clean and completely dry when cut.

 AAAF is entirely funded by community donations.
 Without our usual fundraising events, AAAF needs your help to run our life-changing programs.
 If you can, consider running an online fundraiser to raise much-needed funds to help us support kids and families through this difficult time.

 Donating your hair to be made into a wig for someone who cannot grow hair of their own is a generous gift and rewarding experience.
 It’s very important to us that not a single gift is wasted, so please be sure to follow these simple steps to ensure your hair meets our requirements.
-All hair donated to AAAF is sent wig makers who specialize in making hair pieces for medical purposes.
-We receive funds from the wig makers and these go to support our Wigs For Kids program, which provides financial grants to help families with the costs of wigs.
+All hair donated to AAAF is sent wig makers who specialise in making hair pieces for medical purposes.
+We receive funds from the wig makers and these go to support our Grant A Wig program, which provides financial grants to help families with the costs of wigs.
 So your hair donation helps kids with Alopecia Areata twice!